Skip to main content

 Tidal power

 Other forces besides the water cycle allow us to capture energy from moving water.
 The earth’s oceans rise and fall in tidal cycles throughout the day due to the gravitational pull of the moon, and that movement is used to generate electricity.
-Tidal power systems come in several forms including tidal turbines and “barrages”, which are similar structures to dams.
-An important advantage of tidal power is its reliability: the tides are highly cyclical and can be predicted accurately.
-Currently, tidal power is an uncommon electricity source, and there are very few active installations around the world.
+Tidal power systems come in several forms including tidal turbines and “barrages,” which are similar structures to dams.
+An essential advantage of tidal power is its reliability: the tides are highly cyclical and can be predicted accurately.
+Currently, tidal power is an uncommon electricity source, with few active installations worldwide.

 Wave energy

-As wind blows across the surface of open water, energy is transferred to the water, forming waves containing energy.
-There are many technologies in development to harness wave energy, but like tidal power, wave energy is not a common electricity generation technology just yet.
+As the wind blows across the surface of open water, energy is transferred to the water, forming waves containing energy.
+There are many technologies in development to harness wave energy, but like tidal power, wave energy is not a standard electricity generation technology just yet.

 See solar prices near you.